Cascade-Panel/Cascade/README.md

 - **Configurable API**: Run and manage multiple API versions simultaneously with extensive configuration options.
 - **Plan Management**: Purchase and manage plans for different features and instance access.
 - **JWT Cookie-Based API**: Secure communication between the backend and web UI.
+- **Flexible Database Options**: Supports any database compatible with SQLAlchemy.
+- **Customizable Caching Storage**: Choose from memcached, Redis, SQLite3, or a custom system.

 ## Project Structure